MALAYSIA COUNTRY GUIDE

 Buying Real Estate in Malaysia

-Malaysia is one of the only countries in Southeast Asia where foreigners are allowed to buy and own land.
-Indeed, it may be the easiest place on the whole content for foreign property ownership.
+Malaysia is one of the only countries in Southeast Asia where foreigners are allowed to buy and own freehold land.

 In other Southeast Asian countries, foreigners may be able to purchase the building, but not the land the building resides on.
-For example, in Thailand, foreigners can only own freehold condominium units.
+For example, in Thailand, foreigners can only own freehold condo units.

-Because of that, foreigners can only buy property in certain cities where these units are available.
+Because of this, non-citizens can only buy real estate in cities where such condos are built.
 Foreign investment options are thus limited in many Asian real estate markets.

-Thankfully, foreign property investors aren’t anywhere near as limited in Malaysia compared with elsewhere in the region.
+Thankfully, foreign property investors in Malaysia aren’t nearly as limited compared to elsewhere in the region.

 Not only can foreigners invest in a variety of different buildings, townhomes, condos, and homes in cities and towns throughout the country but they can own the land on which those properties reside.